ProjectFirewatch/ProjectFirewatch/index.md

 *projectfirewatch.com is a community website and is not affiliated with Firewatch or Campo Santo.*

-*Firewatch and Campo Santo logos are trademarks of Campo Santo.
+*Firewatch and the Firewatch logos are trademarks of Campo Santo.
 All other trademarks are property of their respective owners.*